-The Association for the Advancement of Cost Engineering (AACE) International is holding their annual Conference and Expo in San Diego California USA on June 24-27 at the Manchester Grand Hyatt.
-With an excess of 1500 people expected at the AACE International this event has over 100 hours of tracks to offer delegates over a three-day period.
+The Association for the Advancement of Cost Engineering (AACE) International is holding their annual AACE International Conference and Expo in San Diego, California on June 24-27 at the Manchester Grand Hyatt.
+With an excess of 1500 people expected at the AACE International Conference event has over 100 hours of tracks to offer delegates over a three-day period.

-The format of AACE International will be Keynote Speakers, Technical Tracks, Exhibiting Hall and Networking.
+The format of this year’s AACE International Conference and Expo will be Keynote Speakers, Technical Tracks, Exhibiting Hall and Networking.

 Michael Brenner is CEO of Marketing Insider Group.
 As a globally recognized keynote speaker, The Huffington Post and a top CMO Influencer by Forbes named Michael a Top Business Speaker in 2017.
 Michael will offer a keynote ‘Recognizing a Gap’.
 Whether you need inspiration to change your culture or you need to build successful marketing programs inside the realities of your business.
 Michael will discuss the challenges, politics, budget constraints, which teams face in order to show real results.